fbasco81/shopmany/README.md

-`shopmay` is a sort of ecommerce made of a bunch of services written using different languages.
-I wrote it as codebase for an "Observability workshop".
-So the idea is to learn about how to instrument applications because as every developer know it is hard to understand what is going on in production.
+This repository is a collection of sample app that represents an e-commerce site.

 # Getting Started

 ```
-docker network create gaworkshop
 docker-compose up frontend
 ```

 Started all the services involved, you can point your browser to `http://localhost:3000` to see a fancy UI.
 It is a single-page ecommerce.
-You can see the list of items available, if there is a discount and you can populare and buy a carts.
+You can see the list of items available, if there is a discount and you can populate and buy a carts.

-# Per Service zoom
+# Services

 The overall architecture looks like this one.
 The frontend serves an HTTP application that uses Jquery as JS Framework.
 It also serves a set of JSON API.
 Those APIs are a proxy to the other services part of `shopmany`.

-* Item
+-   Item
-* Discount
+-   Discount
-* Pay
+-   Pay

 ```
 +------------------+